aswinpm007/comment-categorizer-nlp-project/README.md

 ✔ id2label.pkl
 ✔ comments_dataset.csv

+# 📦 Explanation of All Four Files (One Single Cell – Short, Clear, School-Friendly)

+Below are the four important files your project creates.
+This cell explains **what they are**, **why they are needed**, and **how they help the AI work**.

+---

+### ✔ 1) comments_dataset.csv
+This is your **training data**.
+It contains many examples of comments and their correct categories.
+The AI studies this file to learn:

+- what Praise looks like
+- what Spam looks like
+- what Hate looks like
+- what Constructive Criticism looks like

+Without this file, the AI **cannot learn anything**.

+---

+### ✔ 2) tfidf_lr_model.pkl
+This is your **trained AI model**.
+It contains two things together:

+1. **TF-IDF Vectorizer**
+   - turns sentences into numbers
+   - helps the AI understand text

+2. **Logistic Regression Classifier**
+   - predicts the correct category

+Once this file is created, the AI does **NOT** need training again.
+You just load this file and use it to classify new comments instantly.

+---

+### ✔ 3) label2id.pkl
+This file maps each **label name → number**.
+Machine learning works with numbers, not words.

+Example:
+- "Praise" → 0
+- "Spam" → 5
+- "Hate/Abuse" → 3

+This file was used during training so the model understands categories as numbers.

+---

+### ✔ 4) id2label.pkl
+This file does the opposite mapping:
+**number → label name**

+Example:
+- 0 → "Praise"
+- 5 → "Spam"
+- 3 → "Hate/Abuse"

+The AI predicts numbers, and this file helps convert them back to readable words.

+---

+### 🔄 How All Four Files Work Together (Very Simple)

+1. **comments_dataset.csv**
+   → teaches the model how different comments look.

+2. **tfidf_lr_model.pkl**
+   → the final trained brain that predicts categories.

+3. **label2id.pkl**
+   → used during training so the model understands labels as numbers.

+4. **id2label.pkl**
+   → used after prediction to turn numbers back into words.

+All four files together make the comment categorizer work smoothly.

 # 📥 **Sample Input and Output Examples**

 Below are simple examples to show how the Comment Categorizer works.